jeff665547/Project-ChipImgProc/doc/modules/installation.md

 * Linux ARM
 * Windows x84/64

-and of course cross-compiling (for example compile ARM binary on x86 machine).
+and of course cross-compiling (for example compile the ARM binaries on a x86 machine).
-In this case, we need a way to lock the dependencies which should not be bothered by platform self-owned library.
+In this case, we need a way to lock the dependencies which should not be interfered by libraries built for the host platform.

 Also, GNU compiler is the most portable compiler in syntax level.